Tulip Mania

 Main

 More than half of the world´s tulip production is grown in the Netherlands.
-From there they are shipped worldwide (Amsterdam Tulip museum).
+From there they are shipped worldwide according to the Amsterdam Tulip Museum website.
 Tulips originate from Central Asia, in Kazakhstan.
 They were first mentioned in the 16th century.
 From Kazakhstan, ambassadors brought them via Austria to the Netherlands.
 A tulip is also the brand sign of Turkish Airways.

-As to the word “mania” it describes a mental illness, characterised by great excitement, euphoria or delusion.
+According to Merriam-Webster “mania” describes a mental hyperactivity or excessive enthusiasm.
 The “early” stage of the tulip mania was around the 1620s, some thirty years into the Dutch Golden Age.
 During the first stage people became excited about the looks of diseased plants as shown below: a diseased plant is one with more than one colour.

 3 Stages